mheap/nexmo-developer/_use_cases/en/private-sms-communication.md

 To complete this tutorial, you need:

-* A [Nexmo account](https://dashboard.nexmo.com/sign-up) - for your API key and secret and to rent virtual numbers.
+* A [Vonage account](https://dashboard.nexmo.com/sign-up) - for your API key and secret and to rent virtual numbers.
-* A [Nexmo virtual number](https://developer.nexmo.com/concepts/guides/glossary#virtual-number) - to hide each user's real number.
+* A [Vonage number](https://developer.nexmo.com/concepts/guides/glossary#virtual-number) - to hide each user's real number.
 You can rent a number in the [developer dashboard](https://dashboard.nexmo.com/buy-numbers).
 * The [source code](https://github.com/Nexmo/node-sms-proxy) on GitHub - installation instructions are in the [README](https://github.com/Nexmo/node-sms-proxy/blob/master/README.md).
 * [Node.js](https://nodejs.org/en/download/) installed and configured.
-* [ngrok](https://ngrok.com/) - (optional) to make your development web server accessible to Nexmo's servers over the Internet.
+* [ngrok](https://ngrok.com/) - (optional) to make your development web server accessible to Vonage's servers over the Internet.

 ## Create the basic web application